davidalber/davidalber.github.io/README.md

 1. Run `bundle install`.
 1. Do `rake preview` to run the site locally.

+If you have created a new post, you may need to delete the _site directory before doing `rake preview`.

 # Creating a Post
 You can do the following to create an empty post.